Model Context Protocol (MCP) Quick Start Guide

 return 'Unable to retrieve event ID'

-# Retrieve the return data in a streaming manner
+# Retrieve the returned data via streaming

 url = f'https://black-forest-labs-flux-1-schnell.hf.space/call/infer/{event_id}'